Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-api-reference.md

 ### Get Application

-You can use this API to get the previous set Android `Application` instance and it is mainly provided for the third-party extensions.
+You can use this API to get the previously set Android `Application` instance, and this instance is mainly provided for the third-party extensions.

 {% tabs %}
 {% tab title="Android" %}